Battle of the Paracel Islands: Chinese consolidation

 China continued to reinforce the Paracels in anticipation of a counterattack by South Vietnam.
 These included three East Sea Fleet Type 01 frigates, armed with SY-1 anti-ship missiles.
 Mao Zedong ordered the ships to sail through the Taiwan Strait, the fastest route but which exposed them to attack from Taiwan; the ships transited without incident.
 The South Sea Fleet's three Type 033 submarines conducted patrols; at the height of the crisis one was authorized to attack RVNN ships moving toward the islands.
 By July 1974, tensions had eased and China began its effort to expand its permanent presence in the Paracels.

 South Vietnamese threats

 South Vietnam tried to raise a complaint against China in the United Nations Security Council, but gave up on 25 January due to the Chinese veto.

 President Nguyễn Văn Thiệu traveled to Da Nang to supervise the response.
 The armed forces went on heightened alert.
 The RVNN deployed ships to Da Nang and the Paracels.
 No counterattack occurred due to insufficient military resources in the context of South Vietnam still having to fight communists on the mainland.
 China had secured local superiority, especially with the arrival of the PLAN's Type 01 frigates.
-This battle worsened the alliance between the United States and South Vietnam after the United States, which had no military alliance treaty with South Vietnam and had good relations with China, refused to support South Vietnam on the grounds that this was a disputed area.
+This battle strained the alliance between the United States and South Vietnam after the United States, which had no military alliance treaty with South Vietnam and had good relations with China, refused to support South Vietnam on the grounds that this was a disputed area.